Workers’ Compensation in California

 Step One: Reporting the Injury

-Notify your employer with a written notice as soon as an injury work work-related sickness is incurred.
-Failing to report the injury or illness within the first 30 days of its occurrence could render you ineligible to receive workers’ comp benefits.
-While this is possible for accident-based injuries which provide a clear date of injury, there are other instances that are not so black and white and can make reporting a work-related injury more difficult.
+As an employer, it’s important you stress to your employees the importance of reporting any on-the-job injuries with a written notice as soon as an injury occurs.
+Failing to report the injury or illness within the first 30 days of its occurrence could render them ineligible to receive workers’ comp benefits.
+While this is possible for accident-based injuries which provide a clear date of injury, there are other instances that are not so black and white and can make reporting a work-related injury more difficult, which makes reporting all the more important.

 Step Two: Get a Medical Evaluation